 During your conversation, you may ask them if they have and when they handled similar cases lastly.
 You may also comb through their website for testimonials and case results (if they have them published).
 Generally, finding information on how long the lawyer has been practicing in a specific area and scrutinizing their track record are all positive aspects that can shed light on their expertise.

 On the same note, you should find out about their practice areas.
-It’s okay for a large law firm with many lawyers to handle different practice areas.
-But if a small firm with a handful of attorneys covers a range of unrelated practice areas, that could indicate less focus in the field you need help with.
+It's okay for a large law firm with many lawyers to handle different practice areas.
+However, if a small firm with a handful of attorneys covers a range of unrelated practice areas, that could indicate less focus in the field you need help with.

 #2.
 Qualifications and Recognitions

-Though qualifications and professional recognition may not guarantee a lawyer’s ability to litigate your case successfully, they hint at their competence.
+Qualifications and professional recognition may not guarantee a lawyer’s ability to litigate your case successfully, but they hint at their competence.
 Ensure you review their profile, noting their specific qualifications and any recognitions and industry awards they may have received.
 Picking a lawyer based on their listed credentials may be a little superficial, but it’s safer than one who does not have impressive highlights on their profile.

 #3.
 Payment Arrangement

-Most personal injury lawyers offer free consultations and contingency fees payment options.
-Some attorneys might charge you a consultation fee, or if they don’t, they may request a retainer even while on a contingency payment arrangement.
+Most personal injury lawyers offer free consultations and contingency fee payment options.
+Some attorneys might charge you a consultation fee, or if they don't, they may request a retainer even while on a contingency payment arrangement.

 #4.
 Communication